7 Nonprofit Annual Report Essentials for Next Year

 • Your mission and vision statements.

-This shouldn’t be a one-page block of text: think instead of designing a simplified version of your annual report as a poster.
+This shouldn’t be a one-page block of text.
+Instead, think of how you would design a simplified version of your annual report as a poster.
 What are the most important things to get across?
 How can you interest the reader in what else is in the report?

 Third, consider including your mission and vision statements on the first page of your report.
-If someone doing research on nonprofits to donate to discovers your organization, odds are that they’re not going to know you off the top of their head.
+If someone is doing research on nonprofits to donate to and discovers your organization, odds are, they’re not going to know you off the top of their head.

 2. Your nonprofit annual report should highlight your accomplishments, not your activities.